This aubergine spaghetti recipe is just amazing! Pasta coated in a creamy aubergine garlic sauce, you will not be able to stop eating it.

 - I've tried making the sauce with only 2 tablespoons of olive oil once, and it just wasn't the same...

-- Salting them before cooking them was the way to go in the past, my grandmother always did it when cooking aubergines in any other way than roasting them on the stove.
+- Salting aubergines before cooking was the way to go in the past.
+My grandmother always did it when cooking aubergines other than roasting them on the stove.

 - Nowadays, salting the aubergines to reduce the bitterness is not necessary, as the bitterness has now been bred out of aubergines.

-- However, there is another reason why you should salt the aubergines before frying them.
-The salt helps collapse the cell walls of the vegetable, and that will reduce the oil amount that the aubergines will soak up during frying.
+- However, there is another reason to salt the aubergines before frying them.
+The salt helps collapse the vegetable's cell walls, reducing the amount of oil the aubergines soak up during frying.
 And that is always a good thing!

 - After salting and drying the eggplant cubes, fry them after the garlic.

-- If there is too much liquid left in the pan by the time the aubergines are soft, just take away the lid and let the sauce bubble for a little while longer.
+- If there is too much liquid left in the pan by the time the aubergines are soft, remove the lid and let the sauce bubble for a little while longer.

 - Serve with some grated Parmesan if desired.

-I found the recipe for the eggplant pasta on The Wednesday Chef many years ago, it was one of the first blog recipes I've ever cooked, and I've cooked it dozens of times ever since.
+I found the recipe for the eggplant pasta on The Wednesday Chef (the link opens in a new tab) many years ago.
+It was one of the first blog recipes I've ever cooked, and I've cooked it dozens of times ever since.

 Aubergine Spaghetti